-Last night, we had one of our top 5 meals of all time at Walt Disney World.
-Certainly our best dinner ever in Epcot’s World Showcase, and right up there with great experiences at Yachtsman Steakhouse, Jiko, California Grill, and Flying Fish.
+Monsieur Paul is the Signature Restaurant in Epcot’s France pavilion, and is one of our top 5 meals of all time at Walt Disney World.
+Certainly our best dinner ever in World Showcase, and right up there with great experiences at Yachtsman Steakhouse, Jiko, California Grill, and Flying Fish.
 The only meal it ranks behind would be Victoria & Albert’s.

-This experience came via the ‘Summer Special Discovery Menu’ at Monsieur Paul, the Signature Restaurant in Epcot’s France pavilion.
 The meal blew us away, surpassing our last dinner at Bistro de Paris, which was good enough to rank at the time as the #2 restaurant at Walt Disney World.
 However, after hearing hit or miss things about Monsieur Paul from friends the last several years, having only an okay experience last time we dined at Chefs de France, and seeing the menu prices, we’ve been putting off a return visit.
-In fact, we almost didn’t even do this dinner…

 When it came to this menu, we were also worried that rather than being a great value, Monsieur Paul’s dinner special would cut corners or otherwise fail to deliver.
 Fortunately, that was not even remotely the case.
 It was a superlative experience in literally every single regard…

-Regardless, it’s not having the desired effect, at least not yet.
-We arrived at 7:30 p.m., and Monsieur Paul was less thanone-quarter full, with guests only being seated at window tables.
+We arrived at 7:30 p.m., and Monsieur Paul was less than one-quarter full, with guests only being seated at window tables.
 This is great news for guests, as it’s a comfortable environment and everyone would have a fireworks view.

 In terms of atmosphere, Monsieur Paul is similar to its predecessor, and offers a classic and authentic Parisian sensibility (minus the smoking).
 We previously described that as “restrained elegance” and that description remains apt.